Sunny Hill: 2014–2017: Janghyun's departure, reformation as girl group, Sunny Blues, Way, and contract expiration

 On January 17, LOEN announced that Sunny Hill would be returned as co-ed group with their third digital single Don't Say Anything.
 It was announced that Janghyun's the last participated with the group before departure to pursue his career as a producer.
 Sunny Hill official released their third digital single Don't Say Anything for the last time as co-ed group on January 24.

 Sunny Hill released their first studio album, Sunny Blues, separated into Part A and Part B, seven years after their debut.
 They released Sunny Blues Part A, consisting of eight tracks with the lead single "Monday Blues" on August 21, 2014.Sunny Blues Part B released on January 29, 2015, consists of nine tracks with the lead single "Child in Time".

 Sunny Hill released their fourth single album Way with the lead single "On the Way Home" on August 29, 2016.
 The song is an upbeat mix of old pop and electronic that depicts the story about one's desires to return home, and get away from the tough side of reality.

 On August 18, 2017, LOEN Entertainment released a statement announcing that Sunny Hill had left the label and would continue as a group elsewhere.

 2019–present: Second line-up changes and comeback with Nom Nom Nom

 On April 25, 2019, Sunny Hill joined BOD Entertainment.
 The group remained with Bitna (formerly SeungAh), Kota and two new members Eunju (formerly a soloist under the name "Ray.B") and Geonhee (former member of Purfles) after Jubi and Misung had chosen to leave the group.

 On October 14, 2019, the group announced they would be having a comeback on October 22, although this was later delayed to October 25.

-Recently Kota auditioned to be part of the new project group WSG Wannabe and made it in, pausing her activities within Sunny Hill to participate.
+Kota auditioned to be part of the new project group WSG Wannabe and made it in, pausing her activities within Sunny Hill to participate.

+On September 16, 2023, Bitna, Eunju & Geonhee, began performing as a trio, and Kota confirmed via her Instagram that she had left the group, but supported them and wished them well in their future endeavours.